 Easy Pulled Pork Recipe in Slow Cooker With BBQ Sauce

-Who doesn't love pulled pork, eh?
-Pulled pork is one of those dishes that is both delicious and super versatile and can be enjoyed simply on a bap, or on a pitta, in a burrito or even in a baked potato!
+Who doesn't love pulled pork?
+It is one of those dishes that is both delicious and super versatile and can be enjoyed simply on a bap, on a pitta, in a burrito, or even in a baked potato!
 Another bonus is that pulled pork is literally one of the easiest things to make.

 So how do you make pulled pork?
 Well is fairly easy if you have a slow cooker.
-All you have to do is simply prepare a sauce, pour it into the slow cooker, place the pork into the sauce and cook!
-The longer you cook the better, but it must be on a low heat if you are cooking for more than 4 hours.
+All you have to do is simply prepare a sauce, pour it into the slow cooker, place the pork into the sauce, and cook!
+The longer you cook it the better, but it must be on low heat if you are cooking for more than 4 hours.
 The long cooking process allows the muscle fibers to break down and become succulent.
 It also allows the pork to be easily shredded.
-Yes the cooking process may take time, but you may cook it overnight and to be ready when you wake or put it on in the morning and arrive home to a cooked meal after work.
+Yes, the cooking process may take time, but you may cook it overnight, so it's ready when you wake up or put it on in the morning and arrive home to a cooked meal after work.

 The bbq sauce recipe detailed here is quite a healthy one and is totally natural and homemade.
 It has a tomato base, with spices, garlic, onion, smoked paprika and gets its sweetness from honey and its bitterness from apple cider vinegar.